-Feedback observation sessions are a great tool for professional development within your Swim School.
+Conducting feedback observation sessions is a great tool for professional development within your Swim School.
 These observation sessions allow Swim Schools to analyse, critique and reflect on their learn-to-swim program and also their teacher’s performances.

 Tips for conducting feedback observation sessions

-- Discuss the feedback form with the instructor but be sure to go though the feedback in a place that will not cause any embarrassment to either party.
+- Discuss the feedback form with the swim teacher.
+But be sure to go though the feedback in a place that will not cause any embarrassment to either party

-- Photocopy the feedback form and give a copy to the instructor involved.
+- Photocopy the feedback form and give a copy to the swim teacher involved.
 Place the other copy in the staff record book.

-Feedback observation sessions should not be seen as an assessment of a persons’ teaching ability, but rather a constructive means of providing positive feedback to all teachers at the Swim School.
-The feedback should be intended to help everyone become highly qualified teachers through continual training, retraining and positive feedback.
-It should also be used to identify areas that your program can be improved and highlight areas the Swim School can work on during their in house professional development sessions.
+Conducting feedback observation sessions is not as an assessment of a persons’ teaching ability, but rather a constructive means to provide positive feedback to all teachers at the Swim School.
+The feedback will help everyone become highly qualified teachers through continual training, retraining and positive feedback.
+It can also be used to identify areas that your program can be achieve improvement.
+As well as highlight areas the Swim School can work on during their in house professional development sessions.

 To find out more about WWSS, sign up to our regular newsletter by clicking here.